OpenNebula/docs/source/administration/sunstone_gui/sunstone.rst

 OpenNebula Sunstone supports Internet Explorer (>= 9), Firefox (> 3.5) and Chrome browsers.
 Oher browsers are not supported and may not work well.

+.. warning:: Internet Explorer is **not** supported with the Compatibility Mode enabled, since it emulates IE7 which is not supported.

 The upload option for files and images is limited to Firefox 4+ and Chrome 11+.

 Configuration